Maxawa/CBL/technical_reflection.md

 Lastly, Unity tried to send sensor data to our implementation, which interfered with processing the right sensor data.
 This resulted in incorrect navigation goals being set, which momentarily confused us during development.

-### What could be improved
+### What could be improved/expanded
 The user experience of our current implementation is still quite technical, as it requires multiple separate Linux command-line interfaces and multiple programs to run in synchronization.
 To a safety inspector, our current implementation may not be immediately intuitive, which is something we want to avoid.
 A better interface would be a single GUI consisting of visualizations, relevant settings and commands the user could make use of to control the system.

-### What could be expanded
-- Something about updating the navigation goal based on camera data/AI obstacle recognition?
-- TODO
+With a few more weeks, it would be possible to implement the camera system as initially planned.

 ## State Synchronization
 ### Achievements
-- The digital twin listens to the same navigation as the physical twin
+The digital twin listens to the same navigation commands as the physical twin, and moves similarily
-- There is no noticeable inconsistency between the relative positions of the twins
-- TODO

 ### Not completed
-- TODO
+The friction and damping values of the physical and digital turtlebot appear to be different.
+Additionally, the starting position of the digital turtlebot does not necessarily match that of the physical twin.

 ### Challenges faced
-- TODO

-### What could be improved
-- TODO
+The Unity project given by the course had several bugs in it, costing a lot of time:
+  - The /tf topic did not work because of a missing component on the base_footprint GameObject
+  - The movement of the digital twin did not work, because of faulty if-else statements in its navigation code.

-### What could be expanded
+### What could be improved/expanded
 - TODO

 ## Environmental & Object Interaction